herrera-ignacio/architect-handbook/redux/best-practices/README.md

 * Treat Reducers as State Machines
 * Normalize Complex Nested/Relational State
 * Model Actions as Events, Not Setters / Meaningful Action Names
+* Allow Many Reducers to Respond to the Same Action
+* Avoid Dispatching Many Actions Sequentially

 ## Do Not Mutate State